SparkBeyond/agentune/docs/features.md

 TBD (to be done and to be documented); see #157.

-## Evaluating features (as a user)
+## Computing features (as a user)

-The high-level API that users, and if possible all code components, use to evaluate one or more features is `EnrichRunner`.
+The high-level API that users, and if possible all code components, use to compute one or more features is `EnrichRunner`.
-It adds support for things individual features (and FeatureEvaluators) don't need to handle, e.g. feature name deduplication, keeping some input columns in the output and choosing whether to substitute feature defaults in the output.
+It adds support for things individual features (and FeatureComputers) don't need to handle, e.g. feature name deduplication, keeping some input columns in the output and choosing whether to substitute feature defaults in the output.

-When you have a Feature instance in hand it's tempting to call one of its evaluate methods directly.
+When you have a Feature instance in hand it's tempting to call one of its compute methods directly.
 You should be aware of the functionality added by EnrichRunner that you would be missing out on.